 - The ability to identify a model to use in future supervision

 - Video presentations

 - Written exercises

-Participants will receive a 24-contact hour Certificate from the Rocky Mountain Play Therapy Institute.
+Participants will receive a Certificate of Attendance from the Rocky Mountain Play Therapy Institute, indicating 21 direct contact hours plus 3 non-contact hours for the written assignment.
 This program constitutes one part of the total requirements to become a Certified or Registered Play Therapy Supervisor.
-Canadian participants will forward their full applications to CACPT for review.
+Canadian participants will forward their certificate along with their full application package to CAPT for review.

 The certificates are awarded on the basis of:

 - The successful completion of one transcribed supervision tape.
 Participants will be expected to choose one supervision session out of at least 40 sessions.

 - Continuous evaluation of course work contributions and ability to work with group dynamics

 - The satisfactory completion of a 5-page supervision case review utilizing a model of supervision.